 District of Columbia Public Schools promotes creative and digital literacy with Adobe Creative Cloud.

 “One of our values is making sure that students are prepared to succeed.
 When students are digitally literate, we give them the confidence to pick up apps and try something new, which will help them in college or their careers.
-That’s what I love about Adobe Creative Cloud apps like Adobe Spark.
-It’s incredibly easy to use, so no matter what their background or skill level, all students can find ways to share their voice with Adobe Spark.” - Lindsey Vance, ATR-BC, LPC and art therapist working as Manager for Visual Arts for DCPS
+That’s what I love about Adobe Creative Cloud apps like Adobe Express.
+It’s incredibly easy to use, so no matter what their background or skill level, all students can find ways to share their voice with Adobe Express.” - Lindsey Vance, ATR-BC, LPC and art therapist working as Manager for Visual Arts for DCPS

-DCPS integrates Adobe Spark and other Adobe Creative Cloud apps across its PK-12 school district to build creative and digital literacy skills for more than 50,000 students.
+DCPS integrates Adobe Express and other Adobe Creative Cloud apps across its PK-12 school district to build creative and digital literacy skills for more than 50,000 students.
 Educators leverage the digital apps to support SEL and art curriculum, both which help address inequalities in the student population and introduce new ways to express and share ideas.
 Adobe is being used to create digital art, video, virtual projects, classroom lessons, and student assignments.

-“If you’re looking for software that allows pupils to create something that’s visually appealing and to a really high standard, as well as helping them get a really good understanding of the subject, Adobe Creative Cloud Express makes that possible.
+“If you’re looking for software that allows pupils to create something that’s visually appealing and to a really high standard, as well as helping them get a really good understanding of the subject, Adobe Express makes that possible.
 All pupils can understand the interface, which is really simple and user-friendly, everything is saved in one place, and it’s so easy to share your work.” — Luke Craig, Year Two teacher at Britannia Village Primary

-Adobe Creative Cloud Express is often used in art and design subjects, but Leigh Academies Trust (LAT) found the tools it offers are far more wide-reaching and can be used across the whole curriculum.
+Adobe Express is often used in art and design subjects, but Leigh Academies Trust found the tools it offers are far more wide-reaching and can be used across the whole curriculum.
 According to Daniel Bull, Head of Digital Engagement at LAT, “It’s about creativity, problem-solving, and using dual coding to embed voice, imagery, and text as a way of reinforcing learning.”

-As a multi-academy trust helping schools revolutionize their educational approaches, LAT’s adoption of Adobe Creative Cloud Express has proved instrumental in making this mission possible, with Modern Foreign Languages teachers taking this opportunity to inspire their learners.
+As a multi-academy trust helping schools revolutionize their educational approaches, LAT’s adoption of Adobe Express has proved instrumental in making this mission possible, with Modern Foreign Languages teachers taking this opportunity to inspire their learners.

 Kickstart your students’ creative journeys with these digital media project ideas for K–12 classrooms.